 Perform three sets of burpee burnouts with a 30-second rest between each round.

 And there you have it, a great shoulder workout routine you can do at home or in the gym.
 To stay, fit no matter where you are, make sure to review all the great videos on the EōS Fitness 31-day workout calendar.
+Looking for more back workouts?
+Check out our blog with some go-to back workouts.

 Learn all about our Group Fitness Classes!